 The maximum risk concentration permissible is 25 per cent of the overall required capital (after application of required deductions).
 The CAO provides that risk concentrations are to be measured only against core capital (Tier 1), meaning that supplementary capital (Tier 2) is generally not taken into account.
 Moreover, banks are allowed only very restricted use of models for determining their risk concentrations, as modelling errors have a major impact when calculating these risks.
 The risk diversification provisions in the CAO are supplemented by FINMA Circular 2019/1, 'Risk diversification – banks'.

 The LO sets out the quantitative and qualitative requirements for the minimum liquidity for banks.
-Although FINMA is in charge of the implementation and enforcement of the LO, it must consult with the Swiss National Bank on any questions relating to its implementation.
+Although FINMA is in charge of the implementation and enforcement of the LO, it must consult with the SNB on any questions relating to its implementation.

-The LO implements the quantitative elements required by the Basel III framework for the liquidity coverage ratio (LCR).
-The implementation of the net stable funding ratio (NSFR), which was postponed owing to delays in the introduction of the NSFR on the EU and US financial markets, shall now be implemented by mid-2021, in line with the expected implementation in the EU and US.
-Reduced LCR requirements apply to small banks, which are further detailed in the revised FINMA Circular 2015/2 on the liquidity risk for banks.
+The LO implements the quantitative elements required by the Basel III framework for the LCR.
+The implementation of the net stable funding ratio (NSFR), which was postponed owing to delays in the introduction of the NSFR on the EU and US financial markets, will be implemented in July 2021 (along with the revised FINMA Circular 2015/2 on the liquidity risks for banks), in line with the expected implementation in the EU and US.
+As mentioned in Section III.i, reduced LCR requirements apply to small banks, which are further detailed in FINMA Circular 2015/2.

-Banks have to report their LCR as at each month end to the Swiss National Bank.
+Banks have to report their LCR at each month end to the SNB.

 Banks that hold privileged deposits must maintain additional liquid assets to cover their respective obligations, as set by FINMA, based on the amount of privileged deposits reported annually by the bank.